Frank Johnson (journalist): Education

-Johnson was born in London.
-He failed his 11-plus examination, and was educated at a state secondary school in Shoreditch in East London, which he left at the age of 16.
+Johnson was born to a working class family in London.
+He was raised in Stoke Newington, and lived mostly at the family home into his thirties.
+He failed his 11-plus examination, and was educated at a state secondary school in Shoreditch, which he left at the age of 16.
 Unlike many senior journalists of his time, he did not have a background in further or higher education, and instead, had taken a job as a 'messenger' on a national newspaper.

 Career

-He was a junior reporter at the North-West Evening Mail in Barrow-in-Furness from 1965 to 1966.
+Johnson began his career in 1960 at the Walthamstow Post, and was a junior reporter at the North-West Evening Mail in Barrow-in-Furness from 1965 to 1966.
 One of the duties of news staff was to cover sport, which was an unwelcome intrusion into the weekend.
 Johnson once reported the score of a Barrow rugby league match inaccurately and was robustly criticised by his editor on the Monday morning.
 However, he never had to cover sport again.
-Later, Johnson wrote for the Nottingham Evening Post, the Liverpool Echo, The Sun, NOW!, and The Daily Telegraph, where he was a parliamentary sketch writer and leader writer.
+Later, Johnson wrote for the Nottingham Evening Post, the Liverpool Echo, The Sun, NOW!, and The Daily Telegraph, where he was a parliamentary sketch writer and leader writer from 1972 to 1979.
+His writing was known for its humour and turns of phrase, and he is credited with coining the phrase "chattering classes".

 He wrote for The Times as a parliamentary sketch writer, then as a foreign correspondent in Paris and Bonn, from 1981 to 1988, before moving to The Sunday Telegraph as a columnist and editor from 1988 to 1995.
 He was the editor of the conservative Spectator magazine from 1995 to 1999, before returning to The Daily Telegraph.

 Personal life

+Johnson was an Anglican.
 He married Virginia Fraser, the widow of Simon Fraser, Master of Lovat, in 1998.
-He died from cancer in London on 15 December 2006.
+He died from cancer at Chelsea and Westminster Hospital on 15 December 2006, aged 63.
+Though his declining health led him to step down as the Telegraph's sketch writer, he remained as a columnist for the paper, and wrote until the week of his death.
+He was cremated and his ashes were scattered in the south of France, where he and his wife owned a home.